INNO41/TOY_DES/README.md

 and uses 10-bit key.
 The number of the encryption round is reduced to two as well.
 The working process of the program is shown below.

-The Program takes in 4 command line arguments.
+This Program takes in 4 command line arguments.
 The first argument is the input file that you want to encrypt or decrypt.
 The second argument is the output file that stores the encrpyted or decrypted data.
 The third argument is either "--encrypt" or "--decrpyted" command base on what